Bhismaknagar: History

 Bhismaknagar is an important ancient archeological site.
-The site must have been a stronghold of the Chutias.
+The site was one of the stronghold of the Chutia Kingdom.
 The ruins have been dated between the 11th-15th centuries.
 Bhismaknagar has been identified with Sadhayapuri (or Svadhayapuri), the political centre of the Chutia Kingdom.
 Based on an inscriptions on brick, it is assumed to have been the capital of Chutia king Lakṣmīnārāyaṇa, of the early 15th century.
 Paleographical analysis supports this dating.

 Architecture

 The fort, with its fortifications and buildings, is built of fired bricks.
 The fortified city is spread over an area of 10 square km.
-The wall is 4.5 meters high and 6 meters wide, made using granite stone (6-9 courses) and bricks on the east, west and south directions.
+The wall, spread on the east, west and south directions, is 4.5 meters high and 6 meters wide, made using granite stone (6-9 courses) and bricks.
 In the north, the Mishmi hills provided a natural barrier.
 Although very less excavation has been carried out by the Arunachal government, preliminary excavations have revealed three tanks and two gates in the eastern and western directions.

 The Bhismaknagar central complex extended over an area of 1860 square meters and displays three halls, six ingresses and two extension rooms.
 There is also a 2 meters high stone wall inside the complex.
 The architecture of the fort displays the medieval culture.
 While quarrying the fort the enormous pieces of work of art like potteries, terracotta figurines, terracotta plaques and decorative tiles were preserved.